 How to speed up Migration Assistant

-Rather than using Wi-Fi, you can connect your two Macs together using Ethernet, perhaps having to buy adaptors to allow that.
-The process the same, however, with Migration Assistant recognizing the name of the older Mac via Ethernet instead of Wi-Fi.
+You could also connect your two Macs together using Ethernet, though you may have to buy adaptors to allow that.
+Even so, the process remains the same, with Migration Assistant recognizing the name of the older Mac via Ethernet instead of Wi-Fi.

 Doing this via a cable is unquestionably faster than over Wi-Fi.
-Yet it's not actually all that fast.
+Yet unless you're using Thunderbolt 3, it's not actually all that fast.

-You will still need to leave the Macs alone for a few hours to get this done.
-So don't run Migration Assistant during the working day.
+You will still need to leave the Macs alone to get this done.
+So it's better to start the process at the end of the working day.